joshfreeman00/MatchTheDoggo/README.md

 #### Title

 * The name of the website is located at the top of the page, along with a welcoming sentence.
-  - Both on the home page and game page, the title has the abiltiy of returning to the home page just by clicking on it.
+  - Both on the home page and game page, the title has the ability of returning to the home page just by clicking on it.

 ![title](docs/testing/title-welcome.png)